magicblock-labs/Solana.Unity-Core/docs/articles/hello_world.md

 });
 ```

 With the streaming client, every method works the same.
-When you subscribe to any method, you receive a subscription state object (this object will allow you to unsubscribe at any time or to receive notifications about changes to the state of the subscription) and you need to pass an handle to a data handler method that receives a SubscriptionState and the data itself (with the `SubscriptionState` parameter, you can reuse your data handlers and still know which subscription triggered a given update).
+When you subscribe to any method, you receive a subscription state object (this object will allow you to unsubscribe at any time or to receive notifications about changes to the state of the subscription) and you need to pass a handle to a data handler method that receives a SubscriptionState and the data itself (with the `SubscriptionState` parameter, you can reuse your data handlers and still know which subscription triggered a given update).
-Diving deeper into the example data handler, when you are notified its possible that there were errors with a given transaction, but if everything goes right, then the `Error` value should be null.
+Diving deeper into the example data handler, when you are notified it's possible that there were errors with a given transaction, but if everything goes right, then the `Error` value should be null.
 And now requesting the balance should return the value requested.

 Note: if your program keeps exiting before you receive the notification, add a `Console.ReadLine()` at the end of your program.